Geometro-thermodynamics of tidal charged black holes: Introduction

 \section{Introduction}

 Thermodynamics of black holes (BHs) was formulated almost 40 years ago by Bardeen, Carter and Hawking \cite{bh-thermodynamics}.
-The BH entropy (also known as Bekenstein-Hawking entropy) is known to be proportional to the area of the event horizon.
-Without using natural units, it reads
+The Bekenstein-Hawking entropy is proportional to the area of the event horizon and it reads

-where $c,k_{B},G$ and $\hbar$ are speed of light, Boltzmann's constant, Newton's gravitational constant and the reduced Planck's constant, respectively and $A$ represents the area of the horizon.
+where $c,k_{B},G$ and $\hbar $ are speed of light, Boltzmann's constant, Newton's gravitational constant and the reduced Planck's constant, respectively and $A$ represents the area of the horizon.

 Despite the fact that BH thermodynamics is well established, there is no controlled calculation of BH entropy based on standard statistical mechanics which associates entropy with a large number of microstates.
-The first paper on the BH's microstate counting appeared in 1996 by Strominger and Vafa \cite {Strominger:1996sh} when they were able to calculate the Bekenstein-Hawking entropy of a five-dimensional extremal BH in the framework of string theory, and ever since there have been a growing number of papers on this topic.
+The first paper on the BH's microstate counting appeared in 1996 by Strominger and Vafa \cite {Strominger:1996sh} who were able to calculate the Bekenstein-Hawking entropy of a five-dimensional extremal BH in the framework of string theory.
+Since then there have been a growing number of papers on this topic.

-An alternative way to study BH thermodynamics phenomenologically is by using a certain pseudo-Riemannian geometry defined on the thermodynamic state space (the parameter space).
-On such a space, one defines the {}``thermodynamical'' metric known as the Ruppeiner metric.
-This metric is defined as the negative of the Hessian of the entropy $S$ with respect to the mass $m$ and other extensive parameters $q^{i}$, including electric charge and angular momentum:
+An alternative way to study BH thermodynamics phenomenologically is by studying a certain pseudo-Riemannian geometry defined on the thermodynamic state space (the parameter space).
+A {}\textquotedblleft thermodynamical\textquotedblright\ metric known as the Ruppeiner metric is defined as the negative of the Hessian of the entropy $S$ with respect to the mass $m$ and other extensive parameters $q^{i}$, including electric charge and angular momentum:

 The first paper on the subject is by Ruppeiner~\cite{first-ruppeiner}; a review on the application to various thermodynamic systems is given in~\cite {Ruppeiner:1995zz}.
-Recently the Ruppeiner geometry of anyon gas has also been worked out~\cite{anyon}.
+The Ruppeiner geometry of anyon gas has also been worked out~\cite{anyon}.

-Mathematically the Ruppeiner geometry is one particular type of information geometry~\cite{Johnston:2003ed}.
+The Ruppeiner geometry is one particular type of information geometry~\cite {Johnston:2003ed}.
 Ruppeiner originally developed his theory in the context of thermodynamic fluctuation theory, for systems in canonical ensembles.
-Many black holes have \textit{negative} specific heats and are described microcanonically.
-For systems with non-interacting underlying statistical models, such as the ideal gas, the Ruppeiner geometry is flat~ \cite{first-ruppeiner}.
+Many BHs have \textit{negative} specific heats and are described microcanonically.
+For systems with non-interacting underlying statistical models, such as the ideal gas, the Ruppeiner geometry is flat~\cite {first-ruppeiner}.
 Singularities in the curvature of the Ruppeiner metric signal thermodynamic instabilities of the system in question.